-Well, this is the rice I made to go with it — beneath those tender pieces of delicious chicken, to soak up the juices and add to the flavor.
+This is the rice I usually serve with it — beneath those tender pieces of delicious chicken, to soak up the juices and add to the flavor.
 They were brilliant together!

 What is Rice Pilaf?